MW 9.5x1 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a thin layer of gold to protect them from corrosion.
+Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a thin layer of gold-nickel to protect them from corrosion.
 It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often coated with thin coatings, such as silver, to preserve them from environmental factors and prolong their durability.
-High temperatures exceeding 130°C can cause a deterioration of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
+Therefore, they are often covered with coatings, such as silver, to protect them from environmental factors and extend their lifespan.
+High temperatures exceeding 130°C can cause a deterioration of their magnetic properties, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.

-As for potential dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
-Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic properties.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Significant importance in advanced technologically fields – are used in computer drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: